cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/views.rst

 Views and CDAP Explore
 ======================
-:ref:`CDAP Explore <data-exploration>` needs to be :ref:`enabled <configuration-explore-service>` before any streams and stream views are created so that a Hive table can be created for each view.
+:ref:`CDAP Explore <data-exploration>` needs to be :ref:`enabled <hadoop-configuration-explore-service>` before any streams and stream views are created so that a Hive table can be created for each view.
+(See the :ref:`CDAP installation instructions <installation-index>` for your particular Hadoop distribution for details.)

 Stream View
 ===========